domm/DBIx-SchemaChecksum/README.md

 Additional options for the specific database driver.

+# GLOBAL OPTIONS

+## Connecting to the database

+These options define how to connect to your database.

+### dsn

+**Required**.
+The `Data Source Name (DSN)` as used by [DBI](https://metacpan.org/pod/DBI) to connect to your database.

+Some examples: `dbi:SQLite:dbname=sqlite.db`,
+`dbi:Pg:dbname=my_project;host=db.example.com;port=5433`,
+`dbi:Pg:service=my_project_dbadmin`

+### user

+Username to use to connect to your database.

+### password

+Password to use to connect to your database.

+## Defining the schema dump

+These options define which parts of the schema are relevant to the checksum

+### catalog

+Default: `%`

+Needed during [DBI](https://metacpan.org/pod/DBI) introspection. `Pg` does not need it.

+### schemata

+Default: `%` (all schemata)

+If you have several schemata in your database, but only want to consider some for the checksum, use `--schemata` to list the ones you care about.
+Can be specified more than once to list several schemata:

+    dbchecksum apply --schemata foo --schemata bar

+### driveropts

+Some database drivers might implement further options only relevant for the specific driver.
+As of now, this only applies to [DBIx::SchemaChecksum::Driver::Pg](https://metacpan.org/pod/DBIx::SchemaChecksum::Driver::Pg), which defines the driveropts `triggers`, `sequences` and `functions`

 # SEE ALSO

 ["dbchecksum" in bin](https://metacpan.org/pod/bin#dbchecksum) for a command line frontend powered by [MooseX::App](https://metacpan.org/pod/MooseX::App)